kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 Read A or B:

 **A) Taiping Rebellion** Reilly, Thomas H. *The Taiping Heavenly Kingdom: Rebellion and the Blasphemy of Empire*.
 University of Washington Press, 2011.
-Ch 2-4
+Ch 2-4  (P)

 **B) Tonghak Rebellion** Young, Carl F. *Eastern Learning and the Heavenly Way: The Tonghak and Ch’ŏndogyo Movements and the Twilight of Korean Independence*.
 University of Hawaiʻi Press, 2014.
-Ch 1-3
+Ch 1-3  (P)

 *Further Reading: Boxer Rebellion*

 - Cohen, Paul A. *History in Three Keys: The Boxers as Event, Experience, and Myth*.
 Columbia University Press, 1998.
-———.
+(P) ———.
 “The Contested Past: The Boxers as History and Myth.” *The Journal of Asian Studies* 51, no. 1 (February 1, 1992): 82–113.
 - Brown, G. Thompson.
 “Through Fire and Sword: Presbyterians and the Boxer Year in North China.” *The Journal of Presbyterian History (1997-)* 78, no. 3 (2000): 193–206.
 - Esherick, Joseph W. *The Origins of the Boxer Uprising*.
 University of California Press, 1988.
+(P)
 - Harrison, Henrietta.
 "The Boxer Rebellion and the Souls in Purgatory" in *The Missionary’s Curse and Other Tales from a Chinese Catholic Village*.
+(P)
 - King, Frank H. H. “The Boxer Indemnity: ‘Nothing but Bad.’” *Modern Asian Studies* 40, no. 3 (2006): 663–89.
 - Ven, Hans Van De.
 “Robert Hart and Gustav Detring during the Boxer Rebellion.” *Modern Asian Studies* 40, no. 3 (July 2006): 631–62.

 ### General Further Reading

 - [Chŏndogyo Documents](https://web.archive.org/web/20190202140004/http://www.chondogyo.or.kr/niabbs4/bbs.php?bbstable=chuneng&categori11=3)
 - Chesneaux, Jean, and Lucien Bianco. *Popular Movements and Secret Societies in China, 1840-1950*.
 Stanford University Press, 1972.
+(P)
 - Perry, Elizabeth J. “When Peasants Speak: Sources for the Study of Chinese Rebellions.” *Modern China* 6, no. 1 (1980): 72–85.
 - Shin, Susan S. 1978-79.
 “The Tonghak Movement: From Enlightenment to Revolution” *Korean Studies* Forum 5: 1—79.
 - Bell, Kirsten.
 “Cheondogyo and the Donghak Revolution: The (Un)Making of a Religion.” *Korea Jounral* 44, no. 2 (n.d.).